alaa804/React-loruki-pages/README.md

-# loruki pages with a beautful and simple animation
+#React Portfolio with beautful animations using the useContext hook and the typing effect

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).